CryoNet.Refine: A One-step Diffusion Model for Rapid Refinement of Structural Models with Cryo-EM Density Map Restraints: Experiments

 We benchmarked \textit{CryoNet.\allowbreak Refine} against the conventional \textit{Phenix.\allowbreak real\_space\_refine}.
 As summarized in Table~\ref{tab:cc_geom_vertical}, \textit{CryoNet.\allowbreak Refine} consistently achieves superior scores in both model–map correlation coefficients (CC) and model geometric metrics.

 Figure~\ref{fig:cc_comparison} and Figure~\ref{fig:geo_comparison} show the performance of \textit{CryoNet.\allowbreak Refine} across six model-map correlation coefficients (CC) and model geometric metrics, respectively.
-Notably, the largest gains in $\mathrm{CC_{mask}}$ and $\mathrm{CC_{mc}}$ suggest the refined atomic model more accurate main-chain placement within the density map.
-Regarding geometry, our method consistently achieves superior stereochemistry, virtually eliminating $C_\beta$ deviations, raising ramachandran favored to nearly 99\%, and reducing rotamer outliers by over 55\% compared to \textit{Phenix.\allowbreak real\_space\_refine}.
-Furthermore, angle RMSD is drastically reduced from 1.56° to 0.48°.
-These results emphatically highlight that \textit{CryoNet.\allowbreak Refine} simultaneously improve the stereochemical geometry and the agreement to the cryo-EM density map.
+Notably, the consistent gains in $\mathrm{CC_{mask}}$ (0.59 vs. 0.54) and $\mathrm{CC_{mc}}$ (0.60 vs. 0.55) suggest the refined atomic model achieves more accurate main-chain placement within the density map.
+Regarding geometry, our method consistently achieves superior stereochemistry, virtually eliminating $C_\beta$ deviations, raising Ramachandran favored percentage to nearly 99\% (98.92\%), and reducing rotamer outliers by approximately 57\% compared to \textit{Phenix.\allowbreak real\_space\_refine} (1.15\% to 0.49\%).
+Furthermore, Angle RMSD is drastically reduced from the initial 1.58$^{\circ}$ to 0.37$^{\circ}$.
+These results emphatically highlight that \textit{CryoNet.\allowbreak Refine} simultaneously improves the stereochemical geometry and the agreement to the cryo-EM density map.

 Figure~\ref{fig:prot_case_studies} shows that \textit{CryoNet.\allowbreak Refine} outperforms both \textit{AlphaFold3} and \textit{Phenix.\allowbreak real\_space\_refine} in model-map correlation coefficients and model geometric metrics.